-How does De La Rue operate?
+How does De La Rue work?

 What Are the Key Operations Driving De La Rue’s Success?